NMPPMaxPlanck/GEMPICX/README.md

 Main executable vlasov_maxwell is in build/simulation/vlasov_maxwell

 - Update AMReX version in submodule
-1.) cd third_party/amrex
+1. cd third_party/amrex
-2.) git checkout SHA (commit that is desired)
+2. git checkout SHA (commit that is desired)
-3.) cd ../..
+3. cd ../..
-4.) git add third_party/amrex
+4. git add third_party/amrex
-5.) git commit -m"update AMReX to ..."
+5. git commit -m"update AMReX to ..."
-6.) git submodule update
+6. git submodule update

+To update your own version with the version from the repository type *git submodule update*

 Changing dimension
 =====================